7 and 7 Is

-"7 and 7 Is" is a song written by Arthur Lee and recorded by his band Love on June 17 and 20, 1966, at Sunset Sound Recorders in Hollywood.
-It was produced by Jac Holzman and engineered by Bruce Botnick.
+"7 and 7 Is" is a song by the American rock band Love.
+Written by Arthur Lee, it was released as a single in July 1966 and later appeared on the studio album Da Capo.
+The single peaked at number 33 on the Billboard Hot 100 and was the highest-charting single of the band's career.

-The song was released as the A-side of Elektra single 45605 in July, 1966.
-The B-side was "No. Fourteen", an outtake from the band's earlier recordings.
-"7 and 7 Is" made the Billboard Pop Singles chart on July 30, 1966, peaking at number 33 during a ten-week chart run and becoming the band's highest-charting hit single.
-The recording was featured on the band's second album, Da Capo.
+Lee's lyrics describe angst while growing up.
+It was originally a slower, folkier song, but developed into a garage rock and proto-punk song as the band experimented with it in the studio.
+The song's recording sessions were tumultuous as the difficult drum part led to many takes being done.

 Background and development

 Arthur Lee wrote "7 and 7 Is" at the Colonial Apartments on Sunset Boulevard in West Hollywood.
 The song was inspired by his high school girlfriend Anita "Pretty" Billings, with whom he shared a birthday of March 7.
 (Note: Billings had also inspired Lee's songs "My Diary" (recorded by Rosa Lee Brooks) and "A Message to Pretty" from Love's self-titled debut album.)
 Describing how the song came to him, Lee stated: "I was living on Sunset and woke up early one morning.
 The whole band was asleep.
 I went in the bathroom, and I wrote those words.
 My songs used to come to me just before dawn, I would hear them in dreams, but if I didn't get up and write them down, or if I didn't have a tape recorder to hum into, I was through.
 If I took for granted that I could remember it the next day—boink, it was gone."
 The lyrics describe Lee's frustration at teenage life—the reference to "in my lonely room I'd sit, my mind in an ice cream cone" being to wearing (in reality or metaphorically) a dunce's cap.

 Lee's original version of the song was a slow folk song in the style of Bob Dylan.
 Its arrangement developed as the band experimented in the studio.
 Bassist Ken Forssi had received a bass fuzz effect unit from an endorsement deal the band had signed with Vox, and Lee suggested Forssi use it on "7 and 7 Is".
 Lead guitarist Johnny Echols recalled: "We started playing [with it] and at first it sounded strange, but Kenny started doing this sliding bass thing with it.
 As we played it we could hear that this was something different, something new."